Microstructure of He II in the presence of boundaries: Ground State of He II: Solutions

-The ``two-dimensional'' $Q_{1}$ with $\textbf{q}$ of the form $(q_{x},q_{y},0)$ and the ``three-dimensional'' ones with $\textbf{q}=(q_{x},q_{y},q_{z})$ are less than the one-dimensional ones by $\sim N^{1/3}$ and $\sim N^{2/3}$ times, respectively.
-Due to the smallness of ``non-1D'' $Q_{1},$ their inclusion in the equations does not affect the values of one-dimensional ones.
-The estimates indicate that $Q_{l}$ affect $\epsilon(k)$ negligibly.
-In Eq. (\ref{4-16}), the surface corrections for $b_{2}$ are also less than the bulk ones by $\sim N^{1/3}$ times.
+Thus, though the bare function $\sin{(k_{1x}x+\delta_{1x})}$ is far from to be a constant, the account for $S_{1}^{(1)}(q_{x})$ makes the theoretical density of atoms to be constant everywhere, except for a narrow ($\sim N^{1/3}$ and $\sim N^{1/3}$ times.
 The smallness of surface corrections $A_{l}$ and $Q_{l}$ is related to the thinness of a near-surface fluid layer as compared with the sizes of a system.

 Therefore, we set $Q_{l}=0$ in Eqs. (\ref{4-13})--(\ref{4-16}).
 Then we obtain the Vakarchuk--Yukhnovskii equations \cite{yuv2} for $\epsilon(k)$ and $b_{j}$.
 However, $\textbf{k}_{j}$ in these equations should be quantized by the $\pi/L$-law (\ref{1-11}) instead of the usually used $2\pi/L$-law (\ref{1-7}), which is valid for the periodic BCs.
-In the zero approximation for $\Psi_{0}$ and $\Psi_{\textbf{k}},$ we set in the equations $a_{j\geq 3}=0$ and $b_{j}=0$.
+In the zero approximation for $\Psi_{0}$ and $\Psi_{\textbf{k}},$ we set $a_{j\geq 3}=0$ and $b_{j}=0$ in the equations.
 Then we obtain the formula for the energy of quasiparticles:

 which is close to the Bogolyubov one, but it contains the additional factor $1/2^d$ due to the boundaries (\textit{in the general case, $d$ is the number of nonperiodic coordinates}).
 This formula is true at a weak interaction.
 Comparing formula (\ref{4-18}) at potential (\ref{1-39}) with the dispersion curve of He II as $k\rightarrow 0$, we obtain $U_{b}\simeq 283\,$K, whereas we have $U_{b}\simeq 35\,$K without the factor $1/2^d$.
 The first estimate is more plausible.